Avoid lengthly NHS queues and get yourself on the road to recovery with private medical insurance.

 - Being able to benefit from ground breaking new drugs and treatments

-Having a private medical insurance policy doesn’t mean that you are turnign your back on the National Health Service.
+Having a medical insurance policy doesn’t mean that you're turning your back on the NHS.
 In fact, you can customise your plan to only cover things you don’t want to receive on the NHS.

 Isn’t private medical insurance really expensive?

-- A basic policy should cover you for inpatient treatment (staying overnight in a private hospital) but may not cover outpatient treatment (which does not require an overnight stay).
+- A basic policy should cover you for inpatient treatment (staying overnight) but may not cover outpatient treatment (if you don't require an overnight stay).

-- A mid-range policy will cover full inpatient and day patient treatment (requiring a period of medical supervised recovery but not an overnight stay), as well as selected outpatient treatments.
+- A mid-range policy will cover inpatient and day patient treatment (medical supervised recovery but not an overnight stay), as well as selected outpatient treatments.

 - Comprehensive policies cover all treatments, including psychiatric, physiotherapy, dental, home nursing and hospital expenses.